-“Well, La dee da,” Jimmy snarked.
+“Well, La dee da,” Jimmy snarks.

-“Go back to the beach,” someone yelled.
+“Go back to the beach,” someone yells.

-Everyone clapped, mostly glad he was gone.
+Everyone claps, mostly glad he’s gone.

 “That’s too much like old rock n roll.
-How about ‘Sophistifuck with the Dildos,” I suggested.
+How about ‘Sophistifuck with the Dildos,” I suggest.

 “It’s an Oi! band from England.”

 “Is that like punk?”

 “Naw.
 It’s hardcore, not art and fashion,” he shows me the sleeve.
 It says Sham 69.
 I’ve never heard of them.
 ‘If the Kids Are United.’